 The origin of tempeh: where does it comes from?

-Tempeh is a product originally from Java Island in Indonesia.
+This bean-based plant protein is a product originally from Java Island in Indonesia.
 It came about accidentally when Chinese immigrants in the 17th century were making tofu.
 When soya residue was being stored in some wetlands, it captured spores and mushrooms grew on the beans.
 The poor who had started eating it discovered it was edible.
 So this is how the dish came to be associated with the working class.
 It’s now spread across Indonesia and is an excellent alternative to meat.
 It’s the protein of choice in Indonesian cuisine.

 Nevertheless, tempeh wasn’t introduced into Western cooking literature until the 19th century when Dutch scientists published articles on their travels to Indonesia that at the time was a part of the Dutch East Indies.
-That’s how tempeh was introduced to Europe and since then, it has slowly started appearing in grocery stores in North America.
+That’s how te was introduced to Europe and since then, it has slowly started appearing in grocery stores in North America.

 |For 100 grams of tempeh||For 100 grams of tofu|